 , the band brought in Chris Mosdell to write English lyrics.
 Both it and the follow-up, ×∞Multiplies

-After making the music-based movie "Propaganda," the band "spread out" in 1984: Although they shifted back to solo careers, the members would frequently perform with each other.
+After making the music-based movie "Propaganda," YMO "spread out" in 1984: although they shifted back to solo careers, the members would frequently perform with each other.
 They briefly reunited to record Technodon

-under the name of Not YMO in the early 90s, and occasionally performed live as Human Audio Sponge.
-They officially reunited in 2007 as HASYMO' first for a Kirin beer commercial and single "RYDEEN 77/07," and then live at the Live Earth, Kyoto event on July 7, 2007.
+under the name of Not YMO (or "YMO" with an X through it) in the early 90s (as Alfa Records owned the YMO name), and occasionally performed live as Human Audio Sponge.
+They officially reunited in 2007 as HASYMO, first for a Kirin beer commercial and single "RYDEEN 79/07," and then live at the Live Earth, Kyoto event on July 7, 2007.
 The band officially reverted to the name YMO in 2009.

 - Yellow Magic Orchestra (1978)

 - Solid State Survivor (1979)

 - BGM (1981)